ITU-BDSA2024-GROUP16/Chirp/docs/report.md

 The end-to-end tests test the functionalities of the user interface.
 Each test acts as a user going through the different features, and then checking (by using expect) if the features work as intended.

 We have used Coverlet (A coverage framework for .NET) to show the coverage of our tests.
 Trivially, we wanted to achieve as much coverage as possible.
 As seen on the pictures, we have achieved 100% line coverage in both `Chirp.Core` and `Chirp.Infrastructure`.
 (Note, we removed migrations etc. from the coverage report, since it seems nonsense to test).
 On `Chirp.Web` we achieved 77.2% line coverage.
 This could have been improved, but that would mean testing a lot of the scaffolded classes which are native to .NET.

+For full coverage report, see appendix.

 ![Alt text](diagrams/images/CoverageminimizedDone.png)